freiheit/discord_feedbot/README.md

 "client.run()" with the more complicated stuff inside the if __name__ block instead (in order to insert the background task coroutines into async)

+I'm guessing a few changes will need to be made in order to run as a library, like maybe changing how client= gets set, to something with a setup function that takes an optional client argument, maybe?
+If you figure it out, please give me a pull request.

 ## Requirements
 - Python 3.4.2+
 - [discord.py](https://github.com/Rapptz/discord.py)